trevorhsong/trevorhsong.github.io/_pages/extracurricular.md

 ## Still hang in there...

-I play a one-handed backhand.
+I use a one-handed backhand in **tennis**.
 The racquets I recommend are:
 {: .small}

 - Wilson PS85, used by Pete Sampras
 - Wilson K90, used by Roger Federer
-- Head Prestige, used by Marat Safin
+- Head Prestige Mid, used by Marat Safin
 {: .small}

-I have a deep affection for music, particularly songs that evoke a sense of nostalgia, poignance, and melancholy.
+I have a deep affection for **music**, particularly songs that evoke a sense of nostalgia, poignance, and melancholy.
 My musical taste was profoundly shaped by a series of 5 compilation albums during my middle school years.
 Released by a Chinese music magazine called "Music Heaven", this series includes:
 {: .small}

 - 《透过骨头抚摸你》 (Caressing You Through the Bones)